 - Using other credit cards to make purchases via their affiliate link

 - “Cookie-stuffing” or secretly dropping cookies (affiliate link trackers) into a user’s computer without their knowledge

 - Making exaggerated or untrue claims about your product

 - Marketing products without approval from your brand

 To check for fraud, monitor each affiliate’s sales metrics carefully, so you know what seems normal and what doesn’t.
 For example, is there an abnormally high amount of sales from a given affiliate in a short time?
 Or, do leads from an affiliate seem to convert much faster than normal?
 These may be red flags.

 If you see a sign of potential fraud, check in on how an affiliate is promoting you and remind them of the terms you agreed to.
-In the case of serious fraud, you’ll easily be able to terminate the relationship, thanks to the terms and conditions contract signed at the beginning of the relationship.
+In the case of serious fraud, you’ll easily be able to terminate the relationship, thanks to the terms and conditions of the affiliate contract signed at the beginning of the relationship.